 Bus stop nearby (see transport links for details)

-Dogs welcome: in main bar and long bar, but not in snug
+Dogs welcome: Not in snug, but on lead in main bar and long bar

 Evening meals